Nuxt 3 integration

 Let's run npm run dev

-Your Nuxt 3 application is now ready for basic internationalization!
+The Nuxt 3 application is now ready for basic internationalization! 🎉

 Optimize with @intlify/unplugin-vue-i18n

-So far, you have been able to use Vue I18n to support language switching for your Nuxt 3 application.
-Also, by externalizing the locale resources, you have separated them from the code, making it easier to manage locale resources and integrate with the localization service.
+So far, you have been able to use Vue I18n to support language switching on the Nuxt 3 application.
+Also, by externalizing the locale resources, you have separated them from the source code, making it easier to manage locale resources and integrate with the localization service.

-However, as described in the Optimization, your Nuxt 3 application prepared so far is not optimized for bundle size.
+However, as described in Optimization, the Nuxt 3 application prepared so far is sub-optimal in its bundle size.

 Since Vue I18n v9, the message compiler allows pre-compiling of locale resources for improved performance, but has not yet been optimized for that performance.